A journal from Gabriola Island in the Salish Sea by Nick Doe

 EDITORIAL: Controversy.

-Doe N.A., Doe N.A., Gabriola's changing climate and its effect on groundwater, pp.7–18
+Doe N.A., Gabriola's changing climate and its effect on groundwater, pp.7–18

 Doe N.A., Electromagnetic radiation and health, pp.19–33